2023 Annual Earnings Limit for Social Security Payroll Tax

-For the calendar year 2017, the maximum earnings subject to the Social Security tax was $127,200.]
+For the calendar year 2024 (January 1 through December 31, 2024) the maximum amount of an employee's earnings that is subject to the Social Security payroll tax is $168,600.

 An Employer Must Match Its Employees' Social Security Payroll Taxes

 The annual earnings limit is used when computing each employee's maximum Social Security tax as well as the employer's Social Security payroll tax amounts.
 (The employer must remit to the U.S. government two times the Social Security payroll tax withholdings.)

 Social Security Payroll Tax is One Part of the FICA Payroll Tax